sirulli/yoimages/README.md

 Thanks to [Maxime Lafontaine](http://www.maximelafontaine.net/ "") for the French translations of the plugin.

 Thanks to [Thomas Meyer](https://github.com/tmconnect/ "") for code contributions and fixes to the German translations.

+Thanks to [Robert Vermeulen](https://github.com/robert388 "") for adding better support for metadata and making YoImages compatible with Regenerate Thumbnails plugin.